UNSW-Redback-Racing/DAQ-Technical-Assessment/README.md

 # UNSW Redback Racing - Data Acquisition Team - Technical Assessment

 This assessment aims to gauge your current technical ability and give you a practical introduction to some of what we do here at Redback Racing.
-We don't expect everyone to complete everything perfectly, just try your best to research things yourself, look through the code and do what you can!
+We don't expect everyone to complete everything perfectly - you may not be familiar with all the frameworks and tools mentioned here, and so you may find it helpful to consult the resources linked, as well as doing your own research.

+We also highly encourage you to read through the code and try to understand how it currently works, as well as reading the terminal output of the code once you get it running.

 If there is a part you have attempted but cannot complete, then note down your approaches, thoughts and research in the [brainstorming.md](./brainstorming.md) file.